NiranjanJoker/Intelligent-Intrusion-detection-based-on-Deep-Learning-Approach/README.md

 # Intelligent-Intrusion-detection-based-on-Deep-Learning-Approach
 Our network intrusion detection system (NIDS), which is built on the Convolution neural network (CNN) and the Correlation feature selection (CFS).
+It has been trained and tested using the CSE-CIC-IDS2017